mseminatore/TeslaJS/README.md

 ## What's New!

-You can read the history of all changes in the [CHANGELOG](https://github.com/mseminatore/TeslaJS/blob/master/CHANGELOG.md).
+You can read the complete history of changes in the [CHANGELOG](https://github.com/mseminatore/TeslaJS/blob/master/CHANGELOG.md).

 Here are some of the more recent features and fixes: